junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean finds his own eyes attracted like magnetic.
 He can see himself from Cas's eyes.
 The intensity makes his head dizzy, the whole surrounding disappears.
 He drowns in the blue, thinking, *Nothing in the world is more perfect.*

-And an echoing thought returns, *Yes, there is, you.*
+And an echoing thought returns, *Yes, there is.
+You.*

 Dean blinks, eyes widened slightly, face flushed hotter.